LisandroDev/LisandroDev/README.md

 </div>

 ## 🌱 About me:
-- I'm a FullStack Developer with MERN / PERN Stack from Argentina.
+- I'm a web developer from Argentina.

+ ## 💼 Portfolio:
+- I invite you to explore my work and achievements in greater detail at <a href="lisandrorubianes.me">lisandrorubianes.me</a>

 ## :hammer_and_wrench: Language and tools: